fboucquez/symbol-bootstrap/README.md

 One use case of this CLI is client E2E testing support.
 If you are coding a Symbol client, you (Travis or Jenkins) can run e2e tests like:

 ```
-symbol-bootstrap start -p bootstrap --daemon
+symbol-bootstrap start -p bootstrap --detached
 YOUR TEST (e.g: npm run test, gradle test, selenium etc.)
 symbol-bootstrap stop
 ```

-`--daemon` starts the server waiting until it is up (by polling the network http://localhost:3000/node/health).
+`--detached` starts the server waiting until it is up (by polling the network http://localhost:3000/node/health).
 The command will fail if the components are not up in 30 seconds.

 You can also provide your own custom preset (`-c`) if you want your e2e test to start with a specific state (specific balances addresses, mosaics, namespaces, generation hash seed, etc.)